“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 (Business 2 Community)

 It may come as a surprise, but unprofessional emails are common in applications.
-Knowing that you could lose an opportunity because of a mistake shows how statistics help in job interviews.
+Knowing that you could lose an opportunity because of a mistake shows exactly how statistics help in job interviews.
 Instead of using your nickname as your email address, try using your real names to avoid disqualification. [email protected] simply won’t cut it.

 (Business 2 Community)